 Some people might argue that the more intricate look of traditional brickwork is just the style preference of yesteryear, but that notion misses the mark.
 The reality comes down to economics, at least in part.
 Once upon a time, the cost of labour to install brick was 1/3 of total job cost.
 These days labour costs 2/3 of the total cost.
 This shift pushes projects towards simpler, less sophisticated visual results, but this doesn’t seem wise to me.
 Since the extra cost of more skilful brickwork is spread out over many decades, it amounts to nothing significant at all over the long haul.
 As usual with so many things in life, looking beyond ourselves and our own timelines is part of making beautiful things happen.

 Steve Maxwell gets excited about things as simple as bricks.
-Visit https://baileylineroad.com/classic-brick/ to learn more about the details behind beautiful brickwork.
+Learn more about brickwork on his website.

 Steve Maxwell and his wife Mary live on a 90-acre modern homestead on Manitoulin Island, Ontario in a stone house they built with local materials beginning in 1985.
 Steve is Canada’s longest-running home improvement and how-to columnist and editor of Home and Property.
 He divides his time working on the land, building things large and small, and creating articles and how-to videos that teach sustainable, self-reliant, hands-on living skills.
 Steve’s website, Bay Line Road, is named after the rural road where he and Mary live with their five kids.